AztecProtocol/aztec-packages/docs/docs/dev_docs/tutorials/token_portal/setup.md

 # Create a JS hardhat project

-In the root dir `aztec-token-bridge`, create a new directory called `l1-contracts` and run `yarn init -yp && npx hardhat init` inside of it.
+In the `packages` dir, create a new directory called `l1-contracts` and run `yarn init -yp && npx hardhat init` inside of it.
 Keep hitting enter so you get the default setup (Javascript project)

 ```bash